"As for Maidenhead, the conga (which was amusing) aside, some of the oddest chants I've ever heard at a football match" ~ localboy86, Apr. 2015

 ^^^ Macleod (C) and I were up first on Sunday; we enjoyed a stroll along the beach as the others caught up with their calorie intake.
 After a round of drinks in a humongous Sports Bar on Regent Street - I had a Coke! - it was time for a leisurely walk to the station (no Supermarket Sweep, for a change, in the Tesco's opposite).

 So, another Fancy Dresslemania in the books.
 The verdict?
-A good weekend, albeit not the best Fancy Dress.
-Various factors for this: separate travel plans, poor ground location (ergo no walk of shame, en masse), the performance, the result, the opposition (I like going to Weston, and respect them for consistently punching above their weight, but they need Sean back on the terraces to liven things up), no conga.
+Good weekend, albeit not the best Fancy Dress.
+Various factors for that: separate travel plans, poor ground location (ergo, no en masse walk of shame), the performance, the result, the opposition (I like going to Weston and respect them for consistently punching above their weight, but they need Sean back on the terraces to liven things up), no conga.
 Furthermore, Fancy Dresslemania is an event that stands alone; it doesn't need a weekend away.
-There and back, via London, in a day - Ã la Dover, Billericay, Bishop's Stortford, Sutton - is, I think, the way to go (if possible).
+There and back, via London, in a day - à la Dover, Billericay, Bishop's Stortford, Sutton - is, I think, the way to go (if possible).
 However, as discussed on the train back from Weston, Bath wouldn't be half bad ...

 As for the league position, I think some context is required; 'Second highest finish ever' is a bit 'Sky invented football' for me.
 And while we'd all have taken 'safe from relegation scrap' humdrummery, before the season started, a team containing Pentney, Peters, Steer, Massey, Inman, Mulley, Comley, Pritchard and Tarpey should be finishing comfortably mid-table, if not upper mid-table (7th place), as par for the course.
 People were told, under the previous management regime, that merely staying up was a 'real achievement' so many times they actually believed it!
 They're also shocked to learn that Dev has managed on the same budget as Drax.
 I'm not.
-It's just a pity that the powers that be didn't have the moxie to replace Johnson Hippolyte sooner.
-Hey ho, not unlike the building of the new stand, it's a case of better late than never.
-Also, credit where it's due re the freezing of admission prices.
+It's a pity that the powers that be didn't have the moxie to replace Johnson Hippolyte sooner.
+Hey ho.
+Not unlike the building of the new stand, it's a case of better late than never.
+Also, credit where it's due regarding the freezing of admission prices.
 St Albans City is proof that not all clubs charge reasonably for what is, let us not forget, Division Six football.
-St Albans City - and Ian Allinson - are also proof that a decent manager, who knows what he's doing, will get you decent results in this league.
+St Albans City - and Ian Allinson - are also proof that a decent manager who knows what he's doing will get you decent results in this league.
 No problem.

 As for the Cup run, well, I'd resigned myself to thinking that Maidenhead United would never in my lifetime play a proper league club in the FA Cup, let alone take one to a televised replay at York Road.
-Mulley's equaliser at Vale Park was - and likely always will be - THE moment; Massey giving us the lead, down the Bell End, not far behind.
+Mulley's equaliser at Vale Park was - and likely always will be - THE moment; Massey, giving us the lead, down the Bell End, not far behind.
 That Dev was in charge means he is a legend twice over, having taken us to the promised land of the Isthmian Premier (!) - and won our first trophy in 27 years - during his first spell.
 Now, I'm not suggesting that he is a demigod, without flaw and beyond reproach (would it have hurt, for example, to have given some of the youngsters a run out in the dead rubber with Concord?).
 But there's none of this 'it's becoming harder to compete with teams like Basingstoke' guff from him.
 Far from it.
 I heard he re-iterated, at the end-of-season do last Saturday (£10 to get into Stripes?!), that he returned to the club because of the fans.
-He's mentioned that before, of course, perhaps most notably on BT Sport after we'd lost to Port Vale.
+He's said that before, of course, perhaps most notably on BT Sport after we'd lost to Port Vale.

-Simply put: it's great to have him back.
+Simply put, it's great to have him back.

 Here's to next season. ('Sign a striker, Devonshire!')